-Curiosity led me to order the last-mentioned beverage; but I soon repented, finding it to be a liquid of a pink color, made of the root of the sassafras tree, and having a very medicinal taste.
-I was told that many here drink it for their health; but the general, seeing that I did not relish it, supplied me with some good "foreign" My host then introduced me to several of the lawyers who sat near me, which gave me an opportunity of asking whether there was any truth in the story told me by some of the Whigs at New Orleans, of the manner in which the seat of legislature had been transferred from Natchez to Jackson.
-I related the story, which was as follows:-"Natchez was the metropolis of the state, and the chief town of Adams County, which was so wealthy as to pay a third of all the taxes in Mississippi.
-It was a city to which the richest and best-informed citizens resorted, representing both the landed and moneyed interests of the state.
-It was, moreover, a center of communication, because it commanded the navigation of the great river.
-That the Houses of Legislature should meet here, was so natural and convenient, so fitted to promote good government, that the Democratic party could not be expected to put up, for many years, with an arrangement of affairs so reasonable and advantageous.
-They accordingly decided, by a majority, that some change must be made, and gave orders to a surveyor to discover the exact geographical center of the state.
-He found it in a wilderness, about fifty miles in a straight line east of Natchez, and pointed out an old cypress tree, in the middle of a swamp, accessible only by a canoe, as the spot they were in search of.
-This was welcome news; all might now be placed on a footing of equality, the spot being equally inaccessible and inconvenient for all.
-When the architect, however, came to build the capitol, he took the liberty, instead of erecting the edifice on piles in the center of the swamp, to place it on an adjoining rising ground, from which they had cleared away the native wood, a serious abandonment of principle, as it was several hundred yards from the true geographical center." .
+wealthy as to pay a third of all the taxes in Mississippi.
+It was a city to which the richest and bestinformed citizens resorted, representing both the landed and monied interests of the State.
+It was, moreover, a centre of communication, because it commanded the navigation of the great river. the Houses of Legislature should meet here was so natural and convenient, so fitted to promote good government, that the democratic party could not be expected to put up, for many years, with an arrangement of affairs so reasonable and advantageous.
+They accordingly decided, by a majority, that some change must be made, and gave orders to a surveyor to discover the exact geographical centre of the State.
+He found it in a wilderness, about fifty miles in a straight line east of Natchcz, and pointed out an old cypress tree in the middle of a swamp, accessible only by a canoe, as the spot they were in search This was welcome news; all might now be placed on a footing of equality, the spot being equally inaccessible and inconvenient for all.
+When the architect, however, came to build the Capitol, he took the liberty, instead of erecting the edifice on piles in the centre of the swamp, to place it on an adjoining rising ground, from which they had cleared away the native wood, a scrious abandonment of principle, as it was several hundred yards from the true geographical centre."

 When my auditors had done laughing at this Louisiana version of a passage in their history, they said, the tale, after all, was not so exaggerated as it might have been, considering the vexation under which the New Orleans Whigs were smarting, in having to go to Baton Rouge.
 They could show me, they said, the swamp on the Pearl River, which must have been alluded to.
-That river, though now only boatable, might, they declared, be made navigable to steamboats, when the rafts of drift timber were cleared away, and they might then have a direct commercial intercourse with the Gulf of Mexico.
+That river, though now only boatable, might, they declared, be made navigable to steam-boats, when the rafts of drift timber were cleared away, and they might then have a direct commercial intercourse with the Gulf of Mexico.
 The soil, also, surrounding Jackson, had proved to be very fertile, and the railway had brought the place within three or four hours of Natchez, now their port.
 In short, their town was flourishing, by aid of natural advantages, and the patronage of the Legislature and Law Courts.

-Next day, after a geological excursion, I was taken to see the State House and Governor's Mansion, both handsome and commodious, and built in a good style of architecture, but at great expense, at a time when the price of labor happened to be unusually high.
+Next day, after a geological excursion, I was taken to see the State House and Governor's mansion, both handsome and commodious, and built in a good style of architecture, but at great expense, at a time when the price of labour happened to be unusually high.
 I heard much regret expressed at the debts they had incurred, and at the refusal to acknowledge them in 1841.
-One lawyer, a member of the Legislature, declared his conviction that the repudiation of the state debt would not have been carried in his county, but for the facility afforded by secret voting.
-The same individuals, he said, who openly professed a more honorable line of conduct, must, out of selfishness, have taken advantage of the ballot-box to evade an increase of taxation, otherwise there could not have been a majority in favor of disowning their liabil-This was one of the few instances in which I heard the ballot condemned in the United States; yet the position of the laboring and middle classes is, comparatively, so independent here, in relation to their rich employers, that the chief arguments relied upon in England in favor of secret voting, would seem to be inapplicable.
+One lawyer, a member of the Legislature, declared his conviction that the repudiation of the State debt would not have been carried in his county, but for the facility afforded by secret voting.
+The same individuals, he said, who openly professed a more honourable line of conduct, must, out of selfishness, have taken advantage of the ballot-box to evade an increase of taxation, otherwise there could not have been a majority in favour of disowning their liabilities.
+This was one of the few instances in which I heard the ballot condemned in the United States; yet the position of the labouring and middle classes is, comparatively, so independent here, in show ough made drift '